 With businesses under constant pressure to save costs, customer services teams will always have to work to a budget.
 This can feel impossible with large call queues, stuffed inboxes and a stream of webchats.
 As a result, many businesses sacrifice their customer service departments and the delivery of good customer service to stick to their budget.

 However, that’s not necessarily a decision you have to make.
-There are strategies and processes that businesses can implement in order to lower customer service costs while maintaining the highest possible standards.
+There are strategies and processes that businesses can implement in order to lower cost of poor customer service while maintaining the highest possible standards.

 This article will look at how you can implement a customer service strategy that utilises artificial intelligence (AI), encourages self-service, and helps ensure cost-saving while facilitating a quality service.
 Let’s dive straight in.